gchq/sleeper/.github/pull_request_template.md

 ### Issue

-- [ ] My PR addresses the following issues and references them in the PR title.
-For example, "Issue 1234 - My Sleeper PR"
+- [ ] My PR fully resolves the following issues and references them in the PR title.
+For example, "Issue 1234 - My Feature".
+Note that before an issue is finished, you can still make a pull request by raising a separate issue for your progress.
     - Resolves https://github.com/gchq/sleeper/issues/XXX

 ### Tests